01 Apr Words to avoid in IELTS Speaking

 - Part 3 : Discussion for 4-5 minutes

-The IELTS Speaking test is an informal English test, and thus one needs to attain certain vocabulary skills for securing a higher band score.
+The IELTS Speaking test is an informal English test, wherein a candidate is scored on the basis of 4 parameters: Fluency (the ability to speak English without stops and stammers), Grammar, Pronunciation (the ability to produce the 44 sounds of English) and Vocabulary.
+Thus it is of absolute importance that one needs to attain certain vocabulary skills for securing a higher band score.
 The following words and phrases are presented in terms of the context in which they might be used:

 Words To Avoid In IELTS Speaking: